the-strife-project/Strife/src/kernel/drivers/storage/FS/JOTAFS/README.md

-JOTAFS is a simplified version of ext2 that adapts to this OS in particular.
+JOTAFS is a simplified (and arguably worse) version of ext2.

 Some aclarations:
 - Everything is in Little-Endian.
 - The filesystem consists in the superblock, inodes, chunks, and blocks.
 - The superblock contains information about the later three.
-- An inode is a sector (512 bytes) containing all metadata about a file but the filename.
+- An inode is an array of 128 bytes containing all metadata about a file but its name.
-- A block is also a sector containing raw data (file contents).
+- A block is a sector containing raw data (the contents of a file).
-- A chunk is a set of 512 sectors (256KiB), 511 of which are blocks.
+- Bitmaps will be used in order to find free blocks.
+They are contiguous in disk.

 The first sector contains the first stage of the bootloader.
 The second sector is the superblock, which contains the following fields: